 This means it takes 39 days for your business to get revenue.

 A shorter CCC indicates greater efficiency in turning expenses into revenue and managing cash flow.
+Other liquidity ratios, such as the cash flow ratio, can also be used alongside the CCC to assess a business’s short-term financial health and ability to meet its obligations.
 And this is vital for your business’s operational agility.

 Now, if you want your CCC to be shorter, the key is to make your customers pay what they owe you sooner.